afollestad/drag-select-recyclerview/README.md

 # Introduction

-`DragSelectRecyclerView` and `DragSelectRecyclerViewAdapter` are the two main classes of this library.
+`DragSelectRecyclerView` is the main classes of this library.
-They work together to provide the functionality you seek.

-This library will also automatically auto scroll like Google Photos.
-If you drag to the top of the RecyclerView, the list will scroll up, and vice versa.
+This library will handle drag interception and auto scroll logic - if you drag to the top of the RecyclerView, the list will scroll up, and vice versa.

 ---